What’s Special About Presbyterian Homes?

 A Reputation for Excellence

-Presbyterian Homes earned credit ratings of A- and BBB+ from FITCH and Standard & Poor’s.
+Presbyterian Homes earned a credit rating of A- from both FITCH and Standard & Poor’s.
 Out of approximately 2,000 senior living communities like Presbyterian Homes in the U.S., just 49 of those have an “A” category FITCH Rating.

 In addition, we’re also proud to hold the exclusive Commission on Accreditation of Rehabilitation Facilities (CARF) seal of excellence, which we’ve received consistently since 1990.
 Presbyterian Homes is one of only seven senior living organizations in Illinois and 300 of 2,000 nationwide to earn the CARF seal of excellence.